MR

 • A completed medical certificate from your family doctor or oncologist stating that you cannot work and how long you will be unable to work.

-What Are The Next Step After You Apply for EI Sickness Benefits
+What Are The Next Steps After You Apply?

 After you apply, your claim is usually processed within 28 days.
 If your online application is approved, your benefits will start to be calculated one week after the start of your benefit period.

-If your application was not approved, you will be notified by letter or by telephone to explain why you are not eligible to receive the EI sickness benefits.
+If your application is not approved, you will be notified by letter or telephone to explain why you are not eligible to receive the EI sickness benefits.

 What is The One-Week Waiting Period?

-Before you can receive EI sickness benefits, there is an EI sickness benefits waiting period of one week during which you will not be paid.
+Before you can receive EI sickness benefits, there is an EI sickness benefit waiting period of one week, during which you will not be paid.

 The 1-week waiting period will start during the first week you should begin to receive benefits.

-This waiting period is like the deductibles which you pay for other types of insurance.
+This waiting period is like the deductibles you pay for other types of insurance.

 How To Submit Your EI Biweekly Reports